Psychology of Referral: What Really Motivates Customers to Refer a Friend

 It all comes down to trust

-Whether we’re aware of it or not, any time we weigh up a social action, we have an internal narrative.
+Whether we’re aware of it or not, any time we weigh up a social action (the act of recommending a product or service within one's social network), we have an internal narrative.
 It goes something like this:

 "How big is the risk of this action being rejected?" vs. "How confident am I that this action will be recognised and rewarded?"

-And it’s this exact psychological dynamic that’s at play in referral marketing.
+And it’s this exact psychological dynamic —weighing the potential social rewards against the risks of rejection— at play in referral marketing campaigns.
 After all, referring a product or service among friends is an act of social belonging, reciprocity and trust.

 That’s why the attraction of refer-a-friend programmes goes far beyond financial benefits.
 They tap into a much deeper human need for social recognition and belonging.
 And that’s why understanding your customers’ psychology, and tailoring your referral campaigns accordingly, is so important.